[!TIP] :point_right: Live demo: https://erikw.github.io/jekyll-google_search_console_verification_file/

 Why use this plugin?

-However if you feel that it's bloated to add this <meta> tag to the header all you pages, keeping file size and page load speed in mind, you may one to go for the file based verification method instead.
+However, if you feel that it's bloated to add this <meta> tag to the header of all your pages, keeping file size and page load speed in mind, you may one to go for the file-based verification method instead.

-So with the file based method, why not just add the file you downloaded from GSC to your source directory and let Jekyll put it in _site/ on generation?
-As we're using a SSG (Static Site Generator), we should generate everything we can.
-It's verdantly nice to keep the source tree clean and make everything that can be a configuration that generates what is needed.
+So with the file-based method, why not just add the file you downloaded from GSC to your source directory and let Jekyll put it in _site/ on generation?
+As we're using an SSG (Static Site Generator), we should generate everything we can.
+It's very nice to keep the source tree clean and make everything that can be a configuration that generates what is needed.

-Thus, this plugin exist to solve this problem.
-Give the plugin the unique code GSC provided you and it will generate the file for you in _site/!
+Thus, this plugin exists to solve this problem.
+Give the plugin the unique code GSC provided you, and it will generate the file for you in _site/!

 Note that if you do place a verification file in the root of the source tree, this will override the generation by this plugin.